Where Does Stablecoin Yield Come From?

 3. Real-World Assets (RWAs)

-Some protocols earn yield by deploying stablecoins into tokenized traditional assets like U.S. Treasury bills.
+Some DeFi protocols earn yield by deploying stablecoins into tokenized traditional assets like U.S. Treasury bills.

-This is known as stablecoin yield from RWAs, where onchain dollars earn returns backed by traditional financial instruments.
+This is known as stablecoin yield from RWAs, where onchain dollars earn returns backed by traditional finance instruments.

 Because of this, RWA yields tend to be more predictable than purely crypto-native strategies.